ifeco445/DavidDex/Klendaudit.md

 ## H-3 Missing accrueInterest before liquidation would make protocol and lender lose accrue nterests fees
 ## Description
-The refresh_reserves hels accumulate interests for the borrower accrding to timestamps of when the user opoened a borrowed position, However before liquidatioin protocol fails to call `refresh_reserve` to update interest of the borrower before liquidation, This oversight would make lender and protocol lose interest.
+The refresh_reserves helps accumulate interests for the borrower accrding to timestamps of when the user opened a borrow position, However before liquidation protocol fails to call `refresh_reserve` to update interest of the borrower before liquidation, This oversight would make lender and protocol lose interest.
 ```solidity
 fn process_impl(
     accounts: &LiquidateObligationAndRedeemReserveCollateral,